100+ Resources for a Terrific Second-Act

 Gothamwriters.com Gotham Writers’ Workshop is the leading creative writing school in New York City and they now offer a number of their courses online.
 If you’re interested in learning about the craft and business of writing, this is the site for you.

 Linkedin Learning (formerly known as Lynda.com).
 For a small monthly fee (first month is free), members receive unlimited access to a vast library of video tutorials covering topics like CAD, 3-D animation, social media marketing, photography, film making, app development, web graphics and more.
-Some libraries offer free access to this service, so be sure to check with your local library before subscribing.
+Many libraries offer free access to this service, so be sure to check with your local library before paying for a subscription.

-MOOC’s are Massively Open Online Courses offered by some of the world’s top colleges and institutions, including Harvard, MIT, The Smithsonian and Google.
-The big three MOOC platforms, Coursera, Udacity, and edX, now offer users official recognition for their paid courses, and in some cases, even academic credit.
+Massively Open Online Courses (MOOC’s) are offered by some of the world’s top colleges and institutions, including Harvard, MIT, The Smithsonian and Google.
+The big three MOOC platforms are Coursera, Udacity, and edX.

 CreativeLIVE Classes for creative entrepreneurs with titles like Unlock the Power of Pinterest, Make Your Website Work for You, Starting a Business over 40 and Social Media Bootcamp.
 The initial live broadcast of the class is free and then the recorded class can be accessed for a small fee.